Breast Augmentation FAQ

 Which type of breast implant is right for me?

 While both saline and silicone implants are available, choosing breast implants is basically a personal matter.
 Saline implants are rolled up, inserted, and then filled with salt water; therefore, they usually require a tiny incision.
 The size of saline implants can be customized after placement by adding and removing saline.
 Many women say that silicone implants feel more like natural breast tissue, but because this type is pre-filled it often requires a larger incision than saline implants.
 Implant size, placement, and surgical technique are determined by personal preference as well.
-Your surgeon will help you decide which is best suited to your individual preferences and body type.
+Dr. Chang will help you decide which is best suited to your individual preferences and body type.

 Don’t silicone implants increase your chances for breast cancer?